Artwill, Interior Design House

 Common questions

-What are the permitted renovation working hours in Hong Kong?
+What are the legal renovation hours in Hong Kong?

-Can I do renovation work on Sundays and public holidays?
+Can I renovate on Saturdays, Sundays or public holidays?

 Ready to start your project?